wiredopposite/OGX-Mini/README.md

 After a new mode is stored, the RP2040 will reset itself so you don't need to unplug it.

 ## Hardware
-I've created an interposer board for the RP2040-Zero so you can make a small form-factor adapter yourself.
+I've designed a PCB for the RP2040-Zero so you can make a small form-factor adapter yourself.
 The gerber files, schematic, and BOM are in Hardware folder.

 ![OGX-Mini Boards](images/OGX-Mini-rpzero-int.jpg "OGX-Mini Boards")